 Imaging tests create pictures of the inside of your body.
 Many of the tests used to find advanced cancer may have also been done when you were first diagnosed with cancer.
 You can learn more about these and other imaging tests your doctor may want you to have in our document called Imaging (Radiology) Tests.

-Often when an imaging test finds something that isn't normal, the doctor will want to be sure that it is cancer.
-This can often done by taking out a small sample of the abnormal area and looking at it under the microscope.
+Biopsy: Often when an imaging test finds something that isn’t normal, the doctor will need to make sure that it’s cancer.
+This can often be done by taking out a small piece of the abnormal area and looking at it under the microscope to see if there are cancer cells in it.
 This is called a biopsy.
-Usually a thin, hollow needle is put into the spot and fluid, bits of tissue, or a core of tissue is pulled out.
-It is important that your doctor knows whether the cancer has spread, and often a biopsy is the only way to know for sure.
+Often, a thin, hollow needle is put into the area and fluid, cells, bits of tissue, or a cylinder of tissue is pulled out.
+It’s important that your doctor knows whether the cancer has spread, and often a biopsy is the only way to know for sure.
+Sometimes surgery is needed to remove a piece of tissue for testing, but this is done less often for cancer that has spread.

-Other tests may also be needed.
-For example, if the doctor thinks the cancer may have spread to the brain or spinal cord (or to the tissues that cover them), a lumbar puncture (spinal tap) may be done.
-This test is used to look for cancer cells in the cerebrospinal fluid (CSF), which is the liquid that surrounds the brain and spinal cord.
-For this test, you lie on your side on a bed or exam table with your knees up near your chest.
-The doctor first numbs an area in the lower back near the spine.
-A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.
-The fluid is sent to a lab to be looked at under a microscope for cancer cells.
+Most often for this test, you lie on your side with your knees pulled up to your chest.
+The doctor first numbs an area in your lower back near the spine.
+A thin, hollow needle is then placed between the bones of the spine and into the area around the spinal cord.
+Some fluid is then collected as it drips out through the needle.
+(Less often this test is done with the patient sitting up, bent over a table.)
+The fluid is sent to a lab to be checked under a microscope for cancer cells.
 Other tests may be done on the fluid as well.